-

 The God of Endings, A Novel By Jacqueline Holland

-The God of Endings 🔗 The title emphasizes endings, but the story carefully steers into the realm of new beginnings.
+The title emphasizes endings, but the story carefully steers into the realm of new beginnings.
 The narrative is not typical of the supernatural genre, not what you may expect from a vampire novel.
 Holland’s story begins in 1834 with a young girl named Anna, who later becomes Collette LeSange’s a teacher and the founder of an elite preschool in upstate New York.
 The narrative mainly focuses on her experiences as a young girl named Anna.
 After a period of suffering and loss Anna is given immortality, a gift and a curse she did not ask for and does not want.
 Holland’s writing style is easy…